rematch/rematch/docs/api.md

 A reducer that will run before the model's `reducers`.
 This function takes the model's previous state and an action, and returns the model state that `reducers` will use.

 This is especially useful for adding redux libraries to your store in a structured manner.
-See the recipe for (redux plugins)[./recipes/redux.md]
+See the recipe for [redux plugins](./recipes/redux.md)

 ### plugins